HertzDevil/open-nono/README.md

 ## Deviations from the original

-- 🦀🦀🦀🦀🦀 Almost all references to the Idolmaster series are gone!!! 🦀🦀🦀🦀🦀
+- 🦀🦀🦀🦀🦀 Almost all references to the iDOLM@STER series are gone!!! 🦀🦀🦀🦀🦀
 - It is now possible to use 5 Open skills of the same kind, even for shapes which were owned by fewer than 5 idols from the original minigame.
 - All Tomodachi Blocks now reveal 3 random mines (i.e. stage 2 / 3 variants are